cloud-solutions/zend-sentry/README.md

 ZendSentry is released under the New BSD License.

-The current version of ZendSentry is `1.0.1`.
+The current version of ZendSentry is `1.1.0`.

 #Important Changes
+- 1.1.0: updated raven dependency to latest (0.8.0), upgrade is recommended
 - 1.0.1: updated raven dependency to latest (0.7.1), important if you run pre 7.16.2 curl
 - 1.0.0: updated raven depencency to latest (0.7.0), first stable release (has been very stable)
 - 0.3.1: dedicated CLI ExceptionStrategy (credits to Mateusz Mirosławski)